Ebooslilhacker/WiFiCrasher/README.md

 chmod +x WiFiCrasher ----> Give permissions to execute the file.

-sudo sh WiFiCrasher.sh ----> Execution of the file like super user (Root).
+sudo sh WIFICRASHER.sh ----> Execution of the file like super user (Root).